3DBAG/3dbag-pipeline/README.md

 ## Quickstart for local development:

-### Requirements for runing the fast tests:
+### Requirements for running the fast tests:

 - Python 3.11
 - Docker

-### Requirements for running slow and integration tests and for production:
+### Requirements for running the slow and integration tests and for production:

 - [Tyler](https://github.com/3DGI/tyler)
 - [Geoflow-roofer](https://github.com/3DBAG/geoflow-roofer)